 Most other calls for talk proposals don’t ask for a timeline, so even people who are frequent conference speakers don’t always know what we’re asking for here.
-As a result, every year we get some talk proposals that completely fail to provide any kind of reasonable timeline.
+For whatever reason, every year we get some talk proposals that completely fail to provide any kind of reasonable timeline.
 Some people use the timeline as a place to continue their abstract.
 I’ve even seen people just copy-paste their abstract into the timeline field on the form.
 Other submitters seem to think that by “timeline”, we’re just asking how long the talk will be — for instance, we got a couple this year that just had “10 minutes” listed as the timeline.
 (We’re not asking how long your talk will be — we already know how long it’s supposed to be!
 We’re asking how you’ll use the time.)
 And even more absurd than “10 minutes” was the one we got this year that said “20 minutes”!
 That’s pretty clear evidence that the talk submitter doesn’t know what !!Con is and didn’t bother to read what the call for proposals was asking for.

 Timelines aren’t legally binding agreements, of course.
 We expect that most speakers will rearrange things a little, or even a lot, between when their talk proposal is due and when the talk actually happens.
 The important thing is for the prosepctive speaker to show us that they’ve come up with a plausible-sounding plan for a talk they could give in ten minutes.
 Whether it bears much resemblance to the actual talk they end up giving is another question.
 For more advice on timelines, see my post “How to write a timeline for a !!Con talk proposal”, which has several examples.